Engee documentation

 FixedBuffer

-Handle zero delay - option to set zero delay
+# Handle zero delay — option that allows you to set zero delay

-Define the possibility of block operation with zero time delay.
+Define the possibility to operate the block with zero time delay.

-When this checkbox is selected, the unit allows zero time delay operation.
+When this checkbox is selected, the unit allows operation with zero time delay.
 The input signal has a direct through connection.

 ZeroDelay